top of page

 Land Acquisition

-According to UNB, the UCPL would construct the plant on 12.5 acres of land on the banks of the Karnaphuli River in Anwara of Chattogram and open for business on 28 January 2026.
+According to UNB, the UCPL would construct the plant on 12.5 acres of land on the banks of Karnafuli River in Anwara of Chattagram and open for business on January 28, 2026.

 Finance